KiraiEEE/KiraiEEE/README.md

 <h1 align="center">Greetings, @everyone</h1>

-<h3 align="center">a fearless code shinobi on a quest for the ultimate coding jutsu! 💻🐱‍</h3>
+<h3 align="center">a fearless Dev shinobi on a quest for the ultimate coding jutsu! 💻🐱‍</h3>

 ###